 Receive The KJB Daily Devotions In Your Email: http://eepurl.com/2WMzT

-Missed A Message: https://imfollowingjesus.com/Biblestudy/
+Missed A Message: http://imfollowingjesus.com/Biblestudy/

-Visit I’m Following Jesus Missions: http://imfollowingjesus.com/index.html
+Visit I’m Following Jesus Missions: https://imfollowingjesus.com/Biblestudy/welcome/

-I’m Following Jesus On Facebook: https://www.facebook.com/byhisstrength
+I’m Following Jesus On Facebook Page: https://www.facebook.com/readytofollowJesus/

-Copyright © 2019 I’m Following Jesus, All rights reserved.
+Copyright © 2021 I’m Following Jesus, All rights reserved.